amueller/introduction_to_ml_with_python/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/amueller/introduction_to_ml_with_python/master)

-# Introduction to Machine Learning with Python
+# Introduction to Machine Learning with Python.

 This repository holds the code for the forthcoming book "Introduction to Machine Learning with Python" by [Andreas Mueller](http://amueller.io) and [Sarah Guido](https://twitter.com/sarah_guido).